 The strength of your evidence plays a big role in the insurance company’s willingness to offer a fair settlement.
 The weaker the evidence, the less the insurance company will want to pay.
 Strong evidence like witness statements, the other driver’s arrest, or video of the accident should boost the insurance carrier’s desire to settle your case.

-Generally, car accident victims have two years from their injury, or the discovery of their injury, to file a lawsuit.
+• Did you wait too long to make a claim? – Generally, car accident victims have two years from their injury, or the discovery of their injury, to file a lawsuit.
 Your case will be dismissed if you wait too long to sue, without a compelling reason for the delay.
 Your case will have no value.
+If you’ve been injured in a car accident, contact us as soon as you can.
+Don’t wait anywhere near two years before getting legal help.

-What is the Value of Your Car Accident Claim?
+Typical Car Accident Settlement Amounts?
 Call Us to Find Out.

 The Mann Law Firm deals firmly and aggressively with insurance companies so they won’t take advantage of our clients.
 When a personal injury attorney takes a case, its settlement value normally greatly increases.
 After we’re involved, we will deal with the insurance company so you can focus on recovery and getting your life back together.
 We can bring you results and peace of mind.